CJ0206/Raspberry-Pi/Update 360radar feeder with dump1090-multability.md

-Remove the old files replacing * with your server connection file, and follow the instructions on [low flying wales](https://radar.lowflyingwales.co.uk/installing-the-mlat-client-on-a-raspberry-pi/) to install the new feeder:
+Remove the old files replacing *360r-mlat-test-svr2* with your server connection file you are using, and follow the instructions on [low flying wales](https://radar.lowflyingwales.co.uk/installing-the-mlat-client-on-a-raspberry-pi/) to install the new feeder:

     cd /etc/default/
-    sudo rm -r *360r-mlat-test-svr2
+    sudo rm -r 360r-mlat-test-svr2

 Update FR24 position: